Harry Joseph Flynn: Coadjutor Bishop and Bishop of Lafayette in Louisiana

-Archbishop of Saint Paul and Minneapolis
+Coadjutor Archbishop and Archbishop of Saint Paul and Minneapolis

-On February 22, 1994, Flynn was appointed by John Paul II as the coadjutor archbishop of the Archdiocese of Saint Paul and Minneapolis.
-He became archbishop on September 8, 1995, with the resignation of Archbishop John Robert Roach.
+On February 22, 1994, Flynn was appointed by John Paul II as the coadjutor archbishop of Saint Paul and Minneapolis.
+He became archbishop on September 8, 1995, upon the resignation of Archbishop John Robert Roach.

 In 1996, Flynn testified in a sexual abuse lawsuit brought against the archdiocese by Dale Scheffler.
-The plaintiff claimed that he had been sexually abused by Robert Kapoun, an archdiocese priest, in the 1970's and 1980's, and that the archdiocese had covered up his alleged crimes.
-On trial, Kapoun admitted to abusing three boys and records showed that the archdiocese had made secret settlements to other victims of Kapoun.
-When questioned in court, Flynn could not recall any detail on the case.
-Scheffler won the case, but it was overturned on appeal.
-Flynn only removed Kapoun from ministry when the court case started.
-The archdiocese sent Scheffler a bill for its legal costs.
+The plaintiff claimed that he had been sexually abused by Reverend Robert Kapoun, an archdiocese priest, in the 1970s and 1980s, and that the archdiocese had covered up his alleged crimes.
+During the trial, Kapoun admitted to abusing three boys, and records revealed that the archdiocese had made secret settlements to other victims of Kapoun.
+When questioned in court, Flynn could not recall any details of the case.
+Although Scheffler won the case, it was overturned on appeal.
+Flynn only removed Kapoun from the ministry after the court case had started, and the archdiocese subsequently sent Scheffler a bill for its legal costs.

 In 2002, Flynn led the committee at the US Conference of Catholic Bishops that wrote the "Charter for the Protection of Children and Young People" and the "Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons".
 These two documents would set policy in the United States for dealing with sexual abuse allegations against priests, deacons and other clergy, with the notable exception of bishops.

-In May 2005, Flynn publicly criticized Minnesota governor Tim Pawlenty in the Star Tribune for what he perceived as irresponsible tax policies.
-Flynn was an outspoken opponent of the war in Iraq.

-After serving as archbishop for 12 years, Flynn requested that the pope assign him a coadjutor archbishop.
+In May 2005, Flynn publicly criticized Minnesota Governor Tim Pawlenty in the Star Tribune for what he perceived as irresponsible tax policies.
+Flynn was an outspoken opponent of the war in Iraq.After serving as archbishop for 12 years, Flynn requested that the pope assign him a coadjutor archbishop.
 On April 24, 2007, Pope Benedict XVI appointed Bishop John Nienstedt as Flynn's coadjutor.

-In January 2008, Flynn, citing a Vatican instruction from 2004, ordered an end to the practice of lay preaching at Mass.
+In January 2008, Flynn, citing a Vatican instruction from 2004, ordered an end to the practice of lay preaching at mass.
 He said:"There has to be that kind of training and theological background that even a person with a master's degree in theology would not have.
 The church does not want people just standing up there and giving opinions or even things they've read in books."

 Retirement

-On May 5, 2008, Pope Benedict XVI accepted Flynn's resignation and Nienstedt succeeded him as archbishop.
+On May 5, 2008, Benedict XVI accepted Flynn's resignation as archbishop of Saint Paul and Minneapolis and Nienstedt succeeded him as archbishop.
 Flynn continued to assist in the archdiocese after his retirement, administering confirmations, leading retreats, and other liturgies.